elastic/integrations/docs/documentation_guidelines.md

 ## Overview

-The overview section explains what the integration is, establishes its relationship to the larger ecosystem of Elastic products, and helps the reader understand how it can be used to solve a tangible problem.
+The overview section explains what the integration is, defines the third-party product that is providing data, establishes its relationship to the larger ecosystem of Elastic products, and helps the reader understand how it can be used to solve a tangible problem.

 The overview should answer the following questions:

 * What is the integration?
+* What is the third-party product that is providing data?
 * What can you do with it?
   * General description
   * Basic example